yanvow/adhd_ds/index.md

 By closely observing the typical movie arcs, we can see that the typical **action** movie follows a **"Cinderella"** story arc, while a typical **Drama** movie falls between a **"Man in a Hole"** and **"Cinderella**. **Comedy** on the otherhand follows a **"Man in a Hole"** and the **Horror** movie follows a **"Oedipus"** story arc.

 The results accurately reflect reality.
 To demonstrate this, let's compare them to the drama movie "Parasite," released in 2019.
 "Parasite" follows a poor family who initially lives peacefully but becomes intertwined with a wealthy family.
 As the movie progresses, increasingly dramatic events unfold, culminating in a murder by a member of the poor family.
 This marks the most negative point in the movie.
 The poor family then goes into hiding until the end of the movie, when they are finally free.
-This can be accurately depicted wit the Drama Movie Arc!
+This can be accurately depicted with the Drama Movie Arc!

-Furthermore, as humans, we tend to prefer happy endings.
-This is reflected in the results, as all four genres, including horror (yet less obvious), show an increase in score at the end of the movie.
+As humans, we crave happy endings and the results reflect this desire.
+All four genres, even horror, though less clearly, demonstrate an increase in score at the end of the movie.

 ### A Deeper Dive into each Typical Story arc.